 Even as someone who hadn’t seen any of the Bond movies, I was always aware of the existence of Octopussy.
-The name of the movie itself would draw giggles amongst me and my peers in grade school, even though few of us had any idea what it was about.
+I remember giggling about the title with my peers in grade school, even though few of us had any idea what it was about.
 I was, therefore, looking forward to satisfying my admittedly subdued curiosity about this famous entry in the Bond franchise, and having been warned of its campy content, I sallied forth, finally to throw some context behind a childhood joke.

 Before I get into Octopussy, however, I feel I need to share a minor epiphany I experienced while watching it.
 Much has been made of the silliness of the Roger Moore movies, and what I’ve seen so far has only confirmed those claims.
-For me, at least, I think the reason why I generally didn’t mind the goofier aspects of the Connery films as much was because I felt they were mostly unintentional, by-products of the outdated production quality and spotty acting.
-The Roger Moore films, by comparison, are very self-aware, embracing the lighter tone with joy, and a little too “cute” at times.
+For me, at least, I think the reason why I generally didn’t mind the goofier aspects of the Connery films as much was because I felt they were mostly unintentional — by-products of the outdated production quality and spotty acting.
+By comparison, the Roger Moore films are quite self-aware, embracing the lighter tone with joy, and a little too “cute” at times.
 As a result, while they are certainly on the campy side, they haven’t quite tickled my funny bone in the same way.
 It’s almost like watching a comedian laugh at his own jokes.

 Maud Adams (aka Andrea Anders from The Man with the Golden Gun) resurfaces here as the title character, and at first I thought, “This is refreshing; a female nemesis!”
-This was reinforced by the fact that she was identified only by her voice in her first few scenes, similar to he-whose-name-we-shall-not-utter.
-But of course, she merely turns out to be a pawn for the true villain, much in the same way that Colombo was in For Your Eyes Only, and it’s revealed that she’s just another dame with a crush on 007.
+This seemed to be reinforced by the fact that she was identified only by her voice in her first few scenes, similar to him-whose-name-we-shall-not-utter.
+But of course, she merely turns out to be a pawn for the true villain, much in the same way that Colombo was in F or Your Eyes Only, and at the end of the day, she’s just another dame with a crush on 007.
 I thought this was unfortunate, as I saw it as a wasted opportunity to explore a new angle for Bond villains.

-So let’s talk about the real villains, then.
+Let’s talk about the real bad guys, then.
 Louis Jordan plays Kamal Khan, who gets the most screen time of all the villains but is probably the dullest one.
 Then we have Khan’s henchman Gobinda, who also does very little besides crush dice, sneer at Bond, and furiously escort him from room to room (he does swing a sword and kill people off screen from time to time, but it’s very unexciting).
-Much more interesting are the peripheral villains: the knife-wielding circus twins, who at first look no more threatening than Martin Short, the yo-yo saw wielding thug-for-hire, and the rogue Russian general who’s always on the brink of an aneurysm.
+Much more interesting are the peripheral villains: the knife-wielding circus twins, who look like Martin Short’s deadlier cousins; the yo-yo saw wielding thug-for-hire; and the rogue Russian general who’s always on the brink of an aneurysm.
 They add a spark of danger whenever they appear and, in my opinion, effectively contribute to the chaos of the movie.

-There wasn’t a whole lot to love about Octopussy.
-Sure, there was an abundance of bizarre and/or inane moments that had me grinning and shaking my head, and yes, the women were all nice to look at.
+There isn’t a whole lot to love about Octopussy.
+Sure, there’s an abundance of bizarre and/or inane moments that had me grinning and shaking my head, and yes, the women are all nice to look at.
 But at the heart of it, even a silly movie needs a decent story to support it, or the interest simply will not hold up.
-The movie unfortunately spent too much time on goofy gags and subpar action to keep me munching my popcorn.
+This one unfortunately spends too much time on goofy gags and subpar action to keep me munching my popcorn.

-My favorite moment: Q getting some love from a gaggle of Octopussy’s femme fatales, after he lands a hot-air balloon on a baddie who had a gun trained on them.
+Favorite moment: Q getting some love from a gaggle of Octopussy’s femme fatales after he lands a hot air balloon on a baddie who had a gun trained on them.